-The Honors Club has two purposes.
-It is a social and service organization that plans events, community service projects, and outings for Honors students.
-The Honors Club also serves as a student advisory council with a voice in the way the University Honors College is structured and governed.
-Students participate in the process of establishing and revising the College's curricular and extra-curricular requirements.
-Members are encouraged to attend the annual meeting of the National Collegiate Honors Council in the fall semester, and the regional Honors Council meeting in the spring semester.
+The Honors Club is recognized by the Student Government Association and must conform to its guidelines.
+The Honors Club is open to all William Paterson University students with an interest in the Honors College, members need not be members of the Honors College to join the club.
+The Honors Club is a social and service organization that plans events, community service projects, and outings for Honors students.
+The Honors Club has access to SGA funds, and plans weekend trips to places like Washington, D.C. that are social and educational.
+Members who are writing Honors theses are encouraged to attend the annual meeting of the National Collegiate Honors Council in the fall semester, and the regional Honors Council meeting in the spring semester.